Managing Director, African Community Center (ACC), D.C. Metro

 Jonathan serves as lead on ECDC’s P-3 Family Reunification Program, Central American Minors Program and Lautenberg Program.
 He manages assurances, inquiries, allocations, transfers and associated case reports in ECDC’s processing unit.
 Previously, Jonathan helped resettle refugees and Special Immigrant Visa (SIV) holders in Maryland and Northern Virginia through ECDC’s African Community Centers.
 He began as an intern with ACC-DC in Silver Spring, Maryland where he became a Reception & Placement Case Manager.
 Prior to his position with ECDC, Jonathan served as Lead Reception and Placement Case Manager for ACC-VA in Arlington, Virginia.

-Kathryn is a Program Officer for the Preferred Communities program primarily focusing on Refugee AmeriCorps.
+Kathryn is a senior Program Officer for the Preferred Communities program primarily focusing on Refugee AmeriCorps.
 Kathryn served two years as an AmeriCorps VISTA service member serving refugee and immigrant communities in Minneapolis, MN.
 Kathryn has a B.A. in Political Science and Global Studies from the University of Minnesota Twin Cities.

 Rachel is a Program Officer for the Preferred Communities program.
 Prior to this position, Rachel was a PC program coordinator for a local resettlement affiliate.
 She also served as a former Refugee AmeriCorps member providing both intensive case management and job readiness services.
 Rachel has experience in direct services and teaching ESL to refugees in South Africa.
 She holds a B.A. in Political Science and Religious Studies.